qiushiyan/nyclodging/inst/app/www/dataset.md

 </script>

-See <a href = "https://qiushiyan.github.io/nyclodging/reference/listings.html">here</a> for data dictionary.
+See <a href = "https://qiushiyan.github.io/nyclodging/">here</a> for data dictionary and more documentation.